Scholarships & Financial Aid

 Eligibility and Selection

-Recipients must be full-time, undergraduate, Eberly College of Science students (e.g. enrolled in an Eberly College of Science major, pre-major, or minor) enrolled in one of the following types of international activities:
+Recipients must be full-time, undergraduate, Eberly College of Science students (e.g. enrolled in an Eberly College of Science major or pre-major) enrolled in one of the following types of international activities:

 Recipients shall be selected from eligible applicants based on a number of factors, including financial need, application responses, program content, program length, program cost, and study abroad experience.
 Unfortunately, we cannot guarantee that all eligible applicants will receive a scholarship.

-Spring break programs, including Coastal Biology (BIOL 483), Anatomy in Italy (SC 475N), and Global STEM Entrepreneurship (SC 497)
+- Spring short-term abroad programs, including Coastal Biology (BIOL 482), Anatomy in Italy (SC 475N), and Global Biotech Entrepreneurship (SC 497)

-Summer programs, including faculty-led classes abroad like Biology of Ecohealth in Tanzania (BIOL 489), Biology of Cancer (BIOL 416), and Renewable Energies (SC 290)
+- Summer programs, including faculty-led classes abroad like Biology of Ecohealth in Tanzania (BIOL 489) and Renewable Energies (SC 290)

 Award Recipient Notification and Distribution